jsantiago611/firefox-styled/src/pages/index.md

     background_image_position: center center
     background_image_repeat: no-repeat
     type: form_section
-  - title: 'If you have questions, Let''s Talk'
+  - title: 'If you have questions, We can talk some more.'
     content: ''
     actions:
       - label: Choose your design